Transgender Rights Legal Landscape

 2017: Rep. Pete Olson [R-TX] introduced federal legislation which would limit gender identity to biological assignation, known as the Civil Rights Uniformity Act of 2017.
 This bill would remove the ability to apply federal civil rights protections to transgender individuals.

-The Obama administration had issued some guidance to protect the rights of transgender people during his term (2008-2016), both in requiring fair treatment in employment with the federal government, and in how transgender identity must be protected in schools.
+The Obama administration issued guidance to protect the rights of transgender people during his term (2008-2016).
+The guidance mandated fair treatment in employment with the federal government, and protected transgender identity in schools.

 The Constitution does not have any text specifically referencing transgender people.
 But some argue the 14th Amendment's Equal Protection Clause applies: No state shall deny to any person "equal protection of the laws."